inspired/TA-cisco_ios/package/README.md

 #### Configure Cisco Networks Add-on

 1. Install in $SPLUNK_HOME/etc/apps/TA-cisco_ios
+2. Configure inputs:
+    1. Option 1: Configure [Splunk Connect 4 Syslog](https://splunkbase.splunk.com/app/4740) to receive syslog data and forward this data to Splunk.

-2. Create a UDP input on one of your Splunk servers or a forwarder with sourcetype set to *syslog* or *cisco:ios*.
+    2. Option 2: Create a UDP input on one of your Splunk servers or a forwarder with sourcetype set to *syslog* or *cisco:ios*.
 A regex match will be performed to rewrite the events to the cisco:ios sourcetype.
-3. Configure your Cisco devices to send their syslogs to the UDP input created in step 2 with logging level informational.
+4. Configure your Cisco devices to send their syslogs to the UDP input created in step 2 with logging level informational.

-4. Restart Splunk
+5. Restart Splunk

 ## USER GUIDE